SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. Commit your changes.

-1. Navigate to *Actions* and check the run of your enhanced pipeline.
+1. Go to the *Actions* tab, and check the run of your enhanced pipeline.

-   This will perform:
+   The following will be performed:

    1. Compilation
    1. Unit Testing
    1. DataMiner Connector Validator

 ## Step 5: Extend the workflow with CD, automatic deployment

-1. Navigate to *Actions*
+1. Go to the *Actions* tab.

 1. On the left, click your *.NET* workflow.